Cooking With Ayeh

 To Serve

-• Cooked tomato sauce, freshly grated pecorino cheese and basil leaves
+• Cooked Italian tomato sauce (recipe below), freshly grated pecorino cheese and basil leaves

 Instructions